Elizabeth Stuart, Queen of Bohemia: Exile

 Fearing the worst, by the time of the defeat at the Battle of White Mountain, Elizabeth already had left Prague and was awaiting the birth of her fifth child at the Castle of Custrin, about 80 km from Berlin.
 It was there on 6 January 1621 that she "in an easy labour lasting little more than an hour" was delivered of a healthy son, Maurice.

 The military defeat removed the prospect of returning to Prague, and the entire family was forced to flee.
 They could no longer return to the Palatinate as it was occupied by the Catholic league and a Spanish contingent.
-So, after an invitation from the Prince of Orange, they moved to The Hague.
+Hence, after an invitation from the Prince of Orange, they moved to The Hague.

+Alas, Frederick had also made a mistake in leaving his homeland without adequate protection when he went off to Bohemia.
+His mother, Countess Louise Juliana of Nassau, had to flee to her daughter, Elizabeth Charlotte of the Palatinate, Electress of Brandenburg in Berlin.

 Elizabeth arrived in The Hague in spring 1621 with only a small court.
-Elizabeth's sense of duty to assist her husband out of the political mess in which they had found themselves meant that "she became much more an equal, if not the stronger, partner in the marriage".
-Her lady-in-waiting, Amalia van Solms, soon became involved with Frederick Henry, Prince of Orange and married him in 1625.
+Her sense of duty to assist her husband out of the political mess in which they had found themselves meant that "she became much more an equal, if not the stronger, partner in the marriage".
+Her lady-in-waiting, Amalia van Solms, soon became involved with Frederick Henry, Prince of Orange, and married him in 1625.
 The two women became rivals at the court of The Hague.

 While in exile Elizabeth produced eight more children, four boys and four girls.
 The last, Gustavus, was born on 2 January 1632 and baptised in the Cloister Church where two of his siblings who had died young, Louis and Charlotte, were buried.
 Later that same month, Frederick said farewell to Elizabeth and set out on a journey to join the king of Sweden on the battlefield.
 After declining conditions set out by King Gustavus Adolphus that would have seen the Swedish king assist in his restoration, the pair parted with Frederick heading back toward The Hague.
 He had been ill with an infection since the beginning of October 1632, and died on the morning of 29 November before reaching The Hague.